Batman Begins (video game): Reception

 Reviews of the game found it generally average.
 GameRankings gave it a score of 62.14% for the Game Boy Advance version, 66.74% for the GameCube version, 65.63% for the PlayStation 2 version, and 67.20% for the Xbox version.
 Likewise, Metacritic gave it a score of 61 out of 100 for the GBA version, 66 out of 100 for the GameCube version, 64 out of 100 for the PS2 version, and 65 out of 100 for the Xbox version.
 It received G4's award for 'Best Graphics on PS2 and Xbox'.

+1Up.com gave the game a C saying: "Begins big pro is how great it looks, especially the lighting effects, which are contrasted nicely by the dark atmosphere, but I still found myself wishing the game would go the way of the old batsuit nipples and disappear."

 The game sold 587,000 copies.

-Cancelled sequel
+Sequels

+Cancelled The Dark Knight game

-On July 17, 2008, actor Gary Oldman said during an interview with G4's Kristin Adams that a video game sequel of the Batman Begins video game based on the second film of the franchise was in development.
-In his interview on GameTrailers, Oldman said he knew an awful lot of effort had gone into getting Batman's gliding abilities to feel suitably smooth and fluid for Batman: The Dark Knight game.
+A video game sequel of the Batman Begins video game based on the second film of the franchise was in development.
+In his interview on GameTrailers, Gary Oldman said he knew that a lot of effort had gone into getting Batman's gliding abilities to feel suitably smooth and fluid for the game.
 Oldman, who reprised his role as Lt.
 Jim Gordon, did not name a developer in the interview but anonymous sources reported that The Dark Knight was a secret project of Pandemic Studios and EA.
-However, the project was cancelled and Pandemic Brisbane was shut down.
+The project was cancelled and Pandemic Brisbane was shut down.

+The Dark Knight Rises game

+A game adaptation of The Dark Knight Rises was released for smart devices in July 2012.
+Developed by Gameloft, it is a fully 3D action role-playing game in which the player controls Batman as he fights enemies in an open-world Gotham.
+Batman has access to his arsenal of weapons, gadgets, and vehicles such as the Bat-Pod and the Bat.
+The game features simple touch controls with a joystick on the left side and context-sensitive action buttons on the right.